LM-15/falltest/README.md

   </details>

   #### Other fields you might want to filter on in results:
-    * Instance previously held  (to identify titles digitized owned previously in paper)
+    * Instance previously held  (indicates the item was "previously held" in terms of, for example, HathiTrust digital access)
-    * Super relation type name  (to identify titles that are analyzed as part of a larger title; to be able to exclude if wanted if counting only parent titles)
+    * Super relation type name  (content within titles is sometimes analyzed (cataloged) as part of the larger, parent title; if you need to avoid including one level in your count in such cases, this and the following measure will allow you to exclude one or the other)
-    * Sub relation type name
+    * Sub relation type name (see immediately above)

 ## Output
 Aggregation: This query provides counts grouped by: